rmartide/react-reacstrap-pagination/README.md

 - It is possible to change any props, including defaultActivePage and it will update correctly (using state).

 - It was added on 1.0.8 but it's worth to mention, the size prop with the values "sm" or "lg" will make smaller or bigger the component.
-It was an option from the actual reacstrap PaginationItem component.
+It was an option from the actual Reactstrap PaginationItem component.